monyhar/monyhar/monyhar/chromecast/base/reactive_java.md

 representation of a boolean state: on or off, active or inactive, and don't need any activation data.

-For these cases, the `org.chromium.chromecast.base.Unit` class is used to denote the fact that there is no data associated with the controller.
+For these cases, the `org.monyhar.chromecast.base.Unit` class is used to denote the fact that there is no data associated with the controller.
 The `Unit` type is inspired by the type of the same name in many functional programming languages, and represents a type with only one possible instance (aka